-The University determines when to label a leave as “FMLA” based on the facts of each individual situation.
-When we know facts that indicate your leave might be covered under FMLA, we are required to inform you of your rights under this law.
-You are responsible for providing enough information that the University can make an FMLA determination.
+The University determines when to designate a leave as “FMLA” based on the facts of each individual situation.
+When we know facts that indicate your leave of absence might be covered under FMLA, we are required to inform you of your rights under this law.
+You are responsible for providing enough information so that the University can make the appropriate determination.

 What FMLA is not

-FMLA is a designation, not a type of accrued leave.
-You do not accrue FMLA leave or choose when to use it, like you do with annual or sick leave.
-If your leave meets FMLA criteria, it will be designated as FMLA, even if you are using accrued paid leave.
+FMLA is a designation, not a type of accrued time off.
+You do not accrue FMLA leave or choose when to use it, like you do with vacation or sick time off.
+If your absence meets the criteria for FMLA-coverage, it will be designated as FMLA, even if you are using accrued paid time off.